 Inle to Yangon

-Although the bus quality is very good, be prepared for roads that are in pretty bad condition.
-And locals that don’t travel well, so there’s a lot of throwing up and clearing lung noises.
-Also, a driver that seems to have a problem with removing his hand from the horn or accelerator – it’s relentless!
+Although the bus quality is very good, be prepared for roads that are in bad condition and locals that don’t travel well, so, there’s a lot of throwing up and clearing lung noises.
+You also experience a driver that seems to have a problem with removing his hand from the horn or accelerator – it’s relentless!

-The bus travelled for a few hours then stopped for dinner, which you have to purchase, before continuing the journey but stopping numerous times to pick up passengers from non-designated stops – doubt you will sleep.
+The bus travelled for a few hours then stopped for dinner, which you have to purchase, before continuing the journey.
+Stopping numerous times to pick up passengers from non-designated stops ensure you won’t sleep.

-After travelling for almost 28 days in Burma then flying back to Bangkok, thought I’d write a short reflections’ blog on Burma.
-Mainly because the experience in Burma really resonated with me and not too dissimilar to when I backpacked through India in 1985.
+After travelling for almost 28 days in Burma then flying back to Bangkok, thought I’d write a short reflections’ post on Burma.
+Mainly because the experience in Burma really resonates with me and not too dissimilar to when I backpacked through India in 1985.